FabricationsHQ - Muirsically Speaking

 Because as regards the true definition of singing - and by that I mean musically pleasing tonality, intelligent phrasing, sympathetic lyrical interpretation and an ability to take on and deliver various song types and styles - you, love, can "sing nane," as we say up here.

-However Merry Christmas to both Sheryl and Lily - I hope Santa brought you both a copy of Susan Boyle’s album and the Christmas #1 single.
+However Merry Christmas to both Cheryl and Lily - I hope Santa brought you both a copy of Susan Boyle’s album and the Christmas #1 single.

 Because, as those wise philosophers Peter Sinfield and Gregory Lake once wrote and stated, “The Christmas we get, we deserve.”